drentsoft/GodotBluetooth/README.md

 This fork is based on work done by [faverete](https://github.com/favarete/GodotBluetooth) and [DisDoh](https://github.com/DisDoh/GodotBluetooth).

 ## Available Featuress
-> Native dialog box layout for easy device connection
+> Native dialog box layout for easy device connection<br/>
-> Easy implementation of custom layouts inside Godot
+> Easy implementation of custom layouts inside Godot<br/>
-> Communication with microcontrollers with bluetooth
+> Communication with microcontrollers with bluetooth<br/>
-> Communication between two mobile devices running android
+> Communication between two mobile devices running android<br/>

 ## Plugin Installation
 This module has been updated to be used with Godot's new android .aar based plugin system, and so, it must be used with Godot 3.2.2+